-We are 75,000 employees strong in 204 wholly and majority-owned manufacturing or assembly facilities in 32 countries around the world.
-We produce 20 million seat systems per year and have partial-owned affiliates in China, Asia, Europe and North America.
+We are 70,000+ employees strong in over 200 wholly and majority-owned manufacturing or assembly facilities in 30 countries around the world.
+We produce millions of seat systems every year and have partial-owned affiliates in China, Asia, Europe and North America.

 We deliver win-win solutions to our customers.
 We approach our work with a quality mindset, driving operational excellence.
 We respect and empower our people, always acting with integrity.
 We support the communities in which we work, including being environmentally conscious globally.
 We proactively manage costs, profitability and cash generation through our financial discipline.